chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_windows_feature_enable.rst

      action :install
    end

-or to enable a note as TFTP:
+or to enable a node as TFTP:

 .. code-block:: ruby